 The Graduate Certificate in Digital Humanities and Media Studies (DHMS) supplies interested graduate students with essential training for their careers inside and outside academia.
 The UConn Graduate Certificate in Digital Humanities and Media Studies is unique insofar as it is fundamentally interdisciplinary in its approach: it is not solely oriented towards digital humanities methods, research, and practice, but also towards integrating media studies as an interdisciplinary and international field of critical theory and cultural studies.

 The Graduate Certificate in DHMS is administered by the Humanities Institute, under the directorship of Anke Finger.
-The certificate prepares students to conduct research with digital tools by supplying knowledge about same tools, about methods, and, importantly, about theoretical issues central to the numerous and rich interfaces between digital humanities and media studies.
+The certificate prepares students to conduct research with digital tools by supplying knowledge about same tools, about methods, and about theoretical issues central to the numerous and rich interfaces between digital humanities and media studies.
 These may include distant reading/text mining, data visualization, geo-spatial inquiries and mapping, multimedia or digital storytelling, information or knowledge design, and network analysis in combination with the history of media, media archeology, media aesthetics, media theory, media philosophy, electronic literature, digital cultures and game studies.
 Each plan of study is unique, and your interests and suggestions are central to designing your very own certificate curriculum within this program.
+There is no deadline, apply whenever you are ready!

 - a DHMS Portfolio for career purposes (see requirements below)